Faculty & Staff Directory

 University of South Carolina

-Dr. Rajca specializes in Luso-Brazilian and Hispanic Literary and Cultural Studies and is a core faculty member in Portuguese, Spanish, Comparative Literature, and Latin American Studies at the University of South Carolina.
-Drawing from an interdisciplinary theoretical framework (subaltern studies, post-colonial studies, critical theory), his research focuses on such themes as memory, violence, and human rights in contemporary Latin American cultural production.
+Andrew C. Rajca (Ph.D Arizona, 2010) specializes in literary and visual culture in Latin America and is a core faculty member in Portuguese, Spanish, Comparative Literature, and Latin American Studies at the University of South Carolina.
+Drawing from an interdisciplinary theoretical framework of cultural studies and critical theory, his research focuses on such themes as memory, violence, human rights, and urban space in contemporary Latin American cultural production.
 His forthcoming book, Dissensual Subjects: Memory, Human Rights, and Postdictatorship in Argentina, Brazil, and Uruguay, critically examines the relationship between the discourses of memory and human rights in postdictatorial culture through the analysis of visual aesthetic production.
-He has begun working on a new book project focused on urban space, aesthetics, and cinema in São Paulo, Brazil.
+He has begun working on a new book project focused on urban theory, aesthetics, and cinema in São Paulo, Brazil.
 Professor Rajca has lived and conducted research throughout Latin America, and he seeks to help students make connections between lived experiences and critical discussions about cultural production the classroom.

 Professor Rajca's publications include: